YTasheva/EduFlix/README.md

 ## Overview

-- Eduflix is an educational platform inspired by Netflix, designed to provide users with access to a wide range of educational content available on YouTube.
-Users can explore various educational categories and seamlessly access relevant videos curated from the YouTube API.
+- EduFlix is an educational platform inspired by Netflix, designed to provide users with access to a wide range of educational content available on YouTube.
+Users can explore various educational categories and seamlessly access relevant videos curated from the `YouTube API`.

 ## User Story
-- As a user interested in learning new topics or expanding my knowledge, I want to visit Eduflix and easily find educational videos on specific subjects of interest.
+- As a user interested in learning new topics or expanding my knowledge, I want to visit EduFlix and easily find educational videos on specific subjects of interest.

 ## User Criteria